Certification

 Let’s have a closer look at the certification process

 Mostly remote.
 The auditors focus on previous non-conformities (= areas of weakness as identified in the initial audit) and the organisation’s progress towards resolution.
-Production of a report and, as relevant, a decision is made to maintain, suspend or retrieve the organisation's certification.
+Production of a report and, as relevant, a decision is made to maintain, suspend or withdraw the organisation's certification.

 How much does it cost?